leinada/UD/capstone_BigData_Sparkify/README.md

 This is Udacity's capstone project.
 Sparkify is a music app, this dataset contains two months of sparkify user behavior log.
 The goal of the project is to predict churned users based on user activites and attributes.
 Being able to predict churn can help the  company to prioritize their retention program on customers who are most likely to churn, and potentially saving millions in revenue

+Check out the [blog post ](https://medium.com/) post for more details

 ## Installation <a name="installation"></a>

 This project uses the following software and Python libraries:

 - Python 3.6
 - json